- Season & Tickets

 Patrick Shaw writes plays, acts, dances, and makes music.
-His scripts have been produced at The Flea, the Drilling Company, Galapagos Art Space, Cherry Pit, Hudson River Guild, Flushnik Art Space, Bradley University (Peoria), Gorilla Tango (Chicago), and the Frontera Fest (Austin).
-A Miracle Study and Autobiography of a Sparrow, and Lushly have all been semifinalists for the National Playwrights Conference, and his play, HAMLETTES, was a finalist for the Lark Workshop and was later published by Playscripts, Inc. A graduate of Kenyon College and the National Theater Institute, Patrick has regularly performed with Spessard Dance, Bakerloo Theatre Project, and the Duplicates.
-He was a founding member of FullStop Collective in NYC.
-Learn more about Patrick Shaw and his work.
+His work has been produced at The Flea, the Drilling Company, Galapagos Art Space, Cherry Pit, Hudson River Guild, Flushnik Art Space, Bradley University (Peoria), Gorilla Tango (Chicago), the Frontera Fest (Austin), and has developed work at Norm’s Fish Camp.
+A Miracle Study and Autobiography of a Sparrow, and Lushly have all been semifinalists for the National Playwrights Conference, and his play, HAMLETTES, was a finalist for the Lark Workshop and was later published by Playscripts, Inc. A graduate of Kenyon College and the National Theater Institute, Patrick has regularly performed with Spessard Dance, Bakerloo Theatre Project, and the Duplicates and was a founding member of FullStop Collective in NY. www.patrickshawplays.com